 Events.
-For trade allies, the New Jersey ENERGY STAR Homes Program is an active member and sponsor of home builder association events including the Atlantic Builders Convention, Builders' League of South Jersey, Builder and Remodeler's Association of Northern Jersey, Community Builders Association, Shore Builders Association of Central New Jersey, and the New Jersey Builders Association.
+For trade allies, the New Jersey ENERGY STAR Homes program is an active member and sponsor of home builder association events including the Atlantic Builders Convention, Builders' League of South Jersey, Builder and Remodeler's Association of Northern Jersey, Community Builders Association, Shore Builders Association of Central New Jersey, and the New Jersey Builders Association.
 The program is also a member, speaker, and/ or exhibitor at affordable housing oriented organizations/ agencies, such as the Housing and Community Development Network of NJ and NJ Housing and Mortgage Finance Agency.
-New Jersey ENERGY STAR Homes also participates in other trade ally and green building-related organizations, such as NJ Future, AIA-NJ (and local affiliates), USGBC-NJ (and affiliates), and Delaware Valley Green Building Council.
-In addition, New Jersey ENERGY STAR Homes sponsors, exhibits at, and/or speaks at such state-wide events such as the Governor's Conference on Housing and Development, New Jersey's Clean Energy Conference, and industry events, such as ACI-NJ's Home Performance Conference.
+New Jersey ENERGY STAR Homes also participates in other trade ally and green building-related organizations, such as NJ Future, AIA-NJ ( and local affiliates), USGBC-NJ (and affiliates), and Delaware Valley Green Building Council.
+In addition, New Jersey ENERGY STAR Homes sponsors, exhibits at, and/or speaks at such state-wide events such as the Governor's Conference on Housing and Development.
 The 2010 ACI conference will feature New Jersey's second Recognition and Awards program to honor leading builders and contractors in the state participating in New Jersey's Clean Energy ProgramTM.
 These events secure awareness and participation from trade allies, builders and contractors to support the construction of high efficiency homes.
 The program also participates in a variety of community home show events to represent the portfolio of residential energy efficiency programs available to New Jersey residents.

 Direct Mail/Email.
-For the current and prospective builders and trade allies direct mail and email is regularly used to communicate program progress, special events, workshops/trainings and any changes in program guidelines.
+For current and prospective builders and trade allies, direct mail and email are regularly used to communicate program progress, special events, workshops/trainings and any changes in program guidelines.

 Collateral.
 A variety of sales and educational materials have been created for the program for both consumers and builders/architects/HERS raters.
-Additional materials are planned for 2010, including updated consumer and builder brochures, educational fact sheets, table-top displays for events and builder sales offices, lawn signs, banners for public events, technical training field guides and information packages for builders and contractors, as well as promotional items for give-aways at events e.g., pens.
+Additional materials are planned for 2010, including updated consumer and builder brochures, educational fact sheets, table-top displays for events and builder sales offices, and limited quantities of lawn signs, banners for public events, technical training field guides and information packages for builders and contractors, as well as promotional items for give-aways at events e.g., pens.